 Disney’s Aladdin is a highly-anticipated live-action remake of its 1992 animated classic.
 From the magic carpet ride to the flamboyant blue Genie, and beloved musical numbers such as A Whole New World, the original animated film has been etched into the collective memory of Disney fans around the world.

-Starring Canadia actor Mena Massoud in the title role, British star Naomi Scott as Jasmine, and American rapper-actor Will Smith as the Genie, Aladdin is directed by Guy Ritchie, and features the original scores and new arrangements of songs by Alan Menken, Howard Ashman and Tim Rice, as well as new music written by Menken and songwriting duo Benj Pasek and Justin Paul, known for their work on The Greatest Showman, and their Oscar-winning song in La La Land.
+Starring Canadian actor Mena Massoud in the title role, British star Naomi Scott as Jasmine, and American rapper-actor Will Smith as the Genie, Aladdin is directed by Guy Ritchie, and features the original scores and new arrangements of songs by Alan Menken, Howard Ashman and Tim Rice, as well as new music written by Menken and songwriting duo Benj Pasek and Justin Paul, known for their work on The Greatest Showman, and their Oscar-winning song in La La Land.

 Based on the Middle Eastern folktale from One Thousand and One Arabian Nights, the story follows the street-smart commoner Aladdin as he falls in love with Princess Jasmine of Agrabah, an independent woman who yearns for a life beyond the palace walls.
-As her father the Sultan (Navid Negahban) tries to find her a suitable husband, Aladin accidentally befriends a genie who lives inside a magical lamp and subsequently grants him three wishes to help him become worthy of Princess Jasmine’s love.
+As her father the Sultan (Navid Negahban) tries to find her a suitable husband, Alladin accidentally befriends a genie who lives inside a magical lamp and subsequently grants him three wishes to help him become worthy of Princess Jasmine’s love.

 While the tale is obviously fictional, Ritchie’s ultimate goal was to make everything look as realistic and authentic as possible.